eitansuez/ambient-migration/docs/migrate.md

   ✅ Required CRDs installed: passed
 ```

-In ambient mode, sidecar workloads must be have the HBONE protocol enabled in order to communicate with sidecarless workloads.
+In ambient mode, sidecar workloads must have the HBONE protocol enabled in order to communicate with sidecarless workloads.

 In order to effect that change, the assistant instructs us to restart the pods that represent our workloads.